 - Quarterly small group teleconferences to facilitate planning throughout the year

-Residents seeking a funded RMSTP fellowship should submit a Phase I application in the fall of the year preceding their intended training start date (i.e., fall of PGY4 year if intending to start training upon graduation in June; fall of last year of clinical fellowship if intending to start research training upon completion of fellowship training).
-Applications for Phase I can be found at www.physiatry.org > click on Research > click on RMSTP (k-12) > click on Phase I application.
+Residents seeking a funded RMSTP fellowship should submit a Phase I application on August 7th of the year preceding their intended training start date (i.e., August 7th of PGY4 year if intending to start training upon graduation in June; August of last year of clinical fellowship if intending to start research training upon completion of fellowship training).
+Phase I applications need to be submitted on-line.
+Click on Phase I applications on the left side of the screen.

 - Placement of the trainee in the lab of a selected senior scientist for 3 years of mentored research training